Mark K Reagan

 Classes taught at the University of Iowa (since 2005)

 This course rotates between several faculty members and is taught each Spring.
-I last taught in 2005.
 Each Spring Break, the course participants trave to an area of geologic interest, such as Kilauea Volcano in Hawaii, the Grand Canyon (Arizona), Puerto Rico, Rio Grande Rift (New Mexico), Death Valley (California, Nevada), the Appalachian Mountains (Virginia), and China.
 The field trip is preceded by weekly discussions of destination's geology and postdated by a summary class.

-I team teach this class with Jeff Dorale.
 This course covers the basic principles of radioactive decay and isotope fractionation for most of the isotopic systems utilized in the Earth sciences.
 We focus on the application of radiogenic and stable isotope systems to address geochronological, geological, and environmental problems.
-It is taught every Spring semester.
+It is taught Spring semesters.
 We cover all major isotopic systems and their applications for geochronology and tracing mass movements through different earth systems.

 This course is lead by a "hard-rock" faculty member, and is offered each each semester.
-I am teaching it this Fall (2008) with a topic of the origin of continental crust.
-The goal is to provide a forum for senior undergraduate, graduate students, and faculty to discuss topics of interest in Tectonics, Petrology and Geochemistry o.
+The goal is to provide a forum for senior undergraduate, graduate students, and faculty to discuss topics of interest in Tectonics, Petrology and Geochemistry.
 It is an opportunity for students to read and critique current literature, as well as to improve their presentation skills.
-The format of the class is a presentation of paper(s) ('PowerPoint' or overheads: 20-30 mins) by a student, followed by a discussion of the papers lead by the presenter: all students are expected to participate in the discussion.
+The format of the class is a presentation of paper(s) by a student, followed by a discussion of the papers lead by the presenter: all students are expected to participate in the discussion.